moonbitlang/moonbit-course/course11/lecture_en.md

 ![](../pics/ast-example.drawio.svg)

 However, our syntax rules have some issues since it doesn't differentiate the precedence levels.
 For instance, `a + b * c` should be interpreted as `a` plus the product of `b` and `c`, but according to the current syntax rules, the sum of `a` and `b` multiplied by `c` is also valid, which introduces ambiguity.
 It also doesn't show associativity.
 Arithmetic operators should be left-associative, meaning `a + b + c` should be interpreted as `a` plus `b`, then adding `c`.
 However, the current syntax also allows adding `a` to the sum of `b` and `c`.
-So, we need to adjust the syntax rules.
+So, we need to adjust the syntax rules for layering.

 The modified syntax rules are split into three parts.
 The first one is `atomic`, which is either an integer or an expression within parentheses.
 The second one is `atomic`, or `combine` multiplied or divided by `atomic`.
 The third one is `combine`, or `expression` plus or minus `combine`.
 The purpose of splitting into three rules is to differentiate operator precedence, while the left recursion in a single rule is to reflect left associativity.
 However, our parser can't handle left recursion.
 When trying to pattern match the left-recursive rule, it will first try to match the same rule on the side of the operator, which leads to recursion and prevents making progress.
 Still, this is just a limitation of our parser.
 Bottom-up parsers can handle left recursion, please refer to the recommended readings if you are interested.